Hasegawa kit conversions: F-16C "late Block 30" and F-16A MLU conversion made by Meindert de Vreeze

 used.

-Step-by-step Approach First, as these kit have some raised panel lines in areas, these were inscribed with an Olfa scriber on the main parts like wings and tails and the raised panels sanded off.
+Step-by-step Approach First, as the kit has some raised panel lines in areas, these were inscribed with an Olfa scriber on the main parts like wings and tails and the raised panels sanded off.
 Doing it now will be much easier as the parts are still not assembled.

 Next, the required